TheNosiriN/thenosirin.github.io/blog/babylon_planets/babylon_planets.md

 ![quadtree](quadtree2.png)

 This is where 3 planes meet.
 On a spherical planet it shouldn't a significant point, but do you notice something around that point?
 It looks weird.
 That's distortion.

-Seed of Andromeda's devlogs go more in depth about this, but the problem here is that when the observer goes to that point, they're not going to have an even distribution of LOD vertices around them, up to the point that they would only have high detail terrain only on a small path around them while the rest will look lowpoly.
+Seed of Andromeda's devlogs go more in depth about this problem, but the problem here is that when the observer goes to that point, they're not going to have an even distribution of LOD vertices around them, up to the point that they would only have high detail terrain only on a small path around them while the rest will look lowpoly.

 Unfortunately, there is no solid solution for this, only workarounds like increasing the vertex count when arriving near that point which will impact performance.